How Does NLog Compare To Loupe

 - A free agent which is bundled with your app to capture log messages and performance metrics.

 - A free desktop log viewer for analysis and basic viewing of local log files.
 Works with many .NET logging frameworks including NLog.

 - A web based centralized logging platform that collects, organizes and categorizes potential issues to make them easier to search across and troubleshoot.

 Loupe has its own basic logging API in the Loupe Agent, which works great, but NLog offers advanced features that make it easier to capture rich data that then is stored & managed by Loupe.

 To get going, follow the basic instructions on adding the Loupe Agent to your application.
 Then, if you want to capture data from NLog follow our NLog integration documentation for the quick and easy way to use Loupe as a Log Sink to capture all your NLog data.

 In addition to capturing NLog messages, Loupe also records performance metrics and provides powerful graphing and charting capabilities.

 If you’re just starting out with .NET and have basic logging needs, you can just install Loupe and have everything in one package - logging, metrics, and centralization of the data so you can view it.
 Or if you’re on .NET Core, you can consider Microsoft Extensions Logging as another basic logging framework to start with, and use Loupe Desktop as an advanced log viewer.

 But, if your team is comfortable with logging and is looking to up their game, using NLog provides a number of useful enhancements which you can take advantage of and have Loupe record everything.
 In short, use NLog as your main Logging API but use Loupe as your Log Sink (and transport & viewer).

 Integration is easy

-To add Nlog, read our complete NLog integration documentation.
+To add Nlog, read our NLog integration directions on GitHub.